quality factors for growing wine grapes...

 Sonoma County, and grape farming issues in general.

-Does it Cost to Produce a Glass of Wine? - this article on the Bergman Euro-National site answers and provides
+You may be daydreaming about "How to Buy a Vineyard?" - this article on the Bergman Euro-National site answers many questions and provides examples of what to expect.

 the generally accepted word for grape farming is viticulture, raising